 The northwestern drainage of the Caquetá Basin includes not only the high Cordillera Oriental but also an extensive eastern foothill region that is generally below 500 m (1,640 ft).

-For most of its length, the Caquetá River meanders widely and there are some extensive floodplains.
-The lower 200 km (125 mi) of the Japurá River joins with the Amazon River (Solimões) floodplain to form one of the largest wetlands in the Amazon, dominated by flooded forest.
+For most of its length, the Caquetá River meanders widely, and there are some extensive floodplains.
+The lower 200 km (125 mi) of the Japurá River joins with the Amazon River (Solimões) floodplain to form one of the most extensive wetlands in the Amazon, dominated by flooded forest.

-Map of the Amazon River drainage basin with the Caquetá-Japurá River highlighted
+Map depicting the Amazon River drainage basin with the Caquetá-Japurá River highlighted